 Housing

-Graduate students are eligible to apply for the UW-owned rental apartments at Eagle Heights and Harvey Street, which are especially popular with international students and those with young families.
-Many of our students live off campus in apartments or houses that they find on the University’s Campus Area Housing forum or Craigslist.
-The neighborhoods with the highest concentration of graduate students are labeled on this map (pdf) as Marquette, Tenney-Lapham, Emerson East, Schenk-Atwood, Vilas, Greenbush, and Bay Creek.
+Graduate students are eligible to apply for the UW-owned rental apartments at Eagle Heights and Harvey Street, which are especially popular with international students and/or students with young families.
+Many of our students live off campus in apartments or houses that they find on the University’s Off-Campus Housing Forum.
+The neighborhoods with the highest concentration of graduate students are labeled on this map as Marquette, Tenney-Lapham, Emerson East, Schenk-Atwood, Vilas, Greenbush, and Bay Creek.

 Transportation

 It is not necessary to own a car when living in Madison.
-All graduate students are issued bus passes, which allow for year-round unlimited use of the city’s extensive and reliable Metro System.
+All graduate students are issued free bus passes, which provide year-round unlimited use of the city’s extensive and reliable Metro System.
 Much of the city is easily navigable by foot, and many of our graduate students join the large number of residents who commute by bicycle.
+Madison B-Cycle offers student discounts and makes it easy to get around in fall, spring, and summer without having to buy a bicycle.

 Regional connections to Milwaukee and Minneapolis are provided by Badger Bus and to Chicago and Minneapolis by Van Galder Bus Company.